 Do you let your taste buds decide when selecting the perfect city for an escape?
 Us too.
-We reckon you always need to feel you have experienced the real essence of city life and what better way than seeking out the flavours and smells through the eateries integral to that particular community.
+We reckon you need to experience the real essence of city life and what better way than by eating their food.
 Here’s our brief on the best foodie cities to placate your desire to eat locally sourced, good quality produce, be it sit down or street scene.

-Hailed as the “happy city” and we can easily see why, with such a good foodie scene making sure your palette is equally satisfied.
+Hailed as the “happy city”, with such a good foodie scene making sure your palette is equally satisfied.

 Where to eat